pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

 7. Once you see *Ingress Routes Update Complete* window, Click *Ok*.
     ![Update Ingress Complete](images/UpdateIngressComplete.png)

-    > You need to notedown this IP.
+    > You need to notedown this IP and save it in text file.

 ## Acknowledgements